Using the $W$ as a Standard Candle to Reach the Top: Calibrating Energy Correlator Based Top Mass Measurements

-\emph{Energy Correlators on Top Decays.}---EECs map out the angular scales of the asymptotic energy flux.
-There has been rapid progress in our understanding of multi-point energy correlators and their application to jet substructure (see e.g. \cite{Komiske:2022enw,Liu:2022wop,Liu:2023aqb,Cao:2023oef,Chen:2019bpb,Chen:2020adz,Chen:2022swd,Holguin:2022epo,Lee:2022ige,Craft:2022kdo,Devereaux:2023vjz,Jaarsma:2023ell,Lee:2023npz,Yang:2023dwc,Barata:2023zqg,Andres:2022ovj,Andres:2023xwr}).
-Following their first calculation in the collinear limit in \cite{Chen:2019bpb}, they have since been calculated for generic angles \cite{Yan:2022cye,Yang:2022tgm}, analyzed theoretically \cite{Chen:2022jhb,Chang:2022ryc}, and measured on QCD jets \cite{Komiske:2022enw,Chen:2022swd}.
+\emph{Energy Correlators on Top Decays.}--- There has been rapid progress in our understanding of multi-point energy correlators and their application to jet substructure (e.g. \Refscite{Komiske:2022enw,Liu:2022wop,Liu:2023aqb,Cao:2023oef,Chen:2019bpb,Chen:2020adz,Chen:2022swd,Holguin:2022epo,Lee:2022ige,Craft:2022kdo,Devereaux:2023vjz,Jaarsma:2023ell,Lee:2023npz,Yang:2023dwc,Barata:2023zqg,Andres:2022ovj,Andres:2023xwr}), as well as their structure for generic angles~\cite{Yan:2022cye,Yang:2022tgm} and theoretical properties~\cite{Chen:2022jhb,Chang:2022ryc}.
 In \Refcite{Holguin:2022epo}, the three-point correlator was applied to detect the angular scale associated with the top decay.
-Since at the leading order this is a hard three-body decay, it was proposed that this could be detected in an equilateral configuration for the correlator.
+Since, at leading order, this is a hard three-body decay, it was proposed that this could be detected in an equilateral configuration for the correlator.
 However, the full three-point correlator on top decays is a rich function of three angles whose shape has not yet been explored.

-The key object of our analysis is the following integrated EEC (weighted cross-section) which enables the simultaneous extraction of the top and $W$ characteristic angular scales.
-We express the angles between the momenta of the correlated final state particles as $\zeta_{ij}=\Delta \eta_{ij}^2 + \Delta \phi_{ij}^2$ in terms of the standard rapidity-azimuth coordinates.
+The key object of our analysis is the following integrated EEC (weighted cross-section).
+We express the angles between the momenta of the correlated final state particles as $\zeta_{ij}=\Delta \eta_{ij}^2 + \Delta \phi_{ij}^2$ in terms of rapidity-azimuth coordinates.
 The observable we define is